Last Updated on February 22, 2021 by queenie mak

-Packing for a trip can be fun and difficult sometimes, especially when it comes to packing toiletries.
+Packing for a trip can be fun and difficult sometimes, especially when packing travel toiletries.
 It took me a while to figure out what I need to bring each time before creating my minimalist toiletries packing list.

 With all the new airline regulations for carry-on luggage and extra fees for checking in bags, budget travellers are finding ways to get around the system and not pay the exorbitant amount for just to checking in a bag.

-This means travellers also have to abide by the strict Transportation Security Administration (TSA) regulations when it comes to bringing liquid toiletries in a carry-on bag.
+This means travellers also have to abide by the strict Transportation Security Administration (TSA) regulations where you can only bring travel size toiletries in your carry-on bag.

-In this post, I’ll share with you all my minimalist travel toiletries and show you how you can pack the perfect amount of travel toiletries for your next trip.
+In this post, I’ll share with you all my minimalist travel toiletries packing list and show you how you can pack the perfect amount of travel toiletries for your next trip.